 I also offer an eclectic collection of skills to practice that derive from therapies such as cognitive behavioral therapy, dialectic behavioral therapy, compassionate mind training, acceptance and commitment therapy, mindfulness-based stress reduction.

 How My Practice Holistically Addresses the Impacts of Sexual Trauma

 My modality brings the whole person into the session – the cognitive mind, the subconscious, the body, neurobiology, genetics and lived experience are all brought into consideration when going on this healing journey.
 I actively strive to learn therapies that individuals can learn in session, then take outside of the therapeutic space to use.
-I aim to help amplify the power within someone that was diminished or hidden due to trauma experiences.
-My modalities aim to be accessible and require only a few sessions before the person is able to practice these techniques on their own.
-My modalities seek to provide co-regulation as the individual begins to develop more confidence in their voice and ability to feel safe in their own skin.
+I help amplify the power within someone that was diminished or hidden due to trauma experiences.
+The modalities I offer aim to be accessible and require only a few sessions before the person is able to practice these techniques on their own.
+Additionally, the modalities I use provide co-regulation as the individual begins to develop more confidence in their voice and ability to feel safe in their own skin.

 Modifications for Survivors

 I am open to modifying prices to meet people where they are at by offering donation slots.

 I am also open to engaging in sessions via telehealth, phone or even texting.
 I encourage my clients to reach out for coaching calls – which essentially is an opportunity to connect when things are getting hard before the point of a crisis.
 I find that allowing people to reach out in between sessions helps sustain emotion regulation and distress tolerance.
 The act of going into what some call a “mental health crisis” is intimating, draining and often scary for individuals.
 By using coaching calls, I have found that we are often able to collaborate to find supports and solutions in the moment.